 Prevalence of dementia in late-stage HIV infection ranges from 7 to 27%, but 30 to 40% may have milder forms.
 Incidence is inversely proportional to CD4 count.

-Symptoms and signs may be similar to those of other dementias.
+Symptoms and signs of HIV-associated dementia may be similar to those of other dementias.
 Early manifestations include

 Insight is preserved, and manifestations of depression are few.
 Motor movements are slowed; ataxia and weakness may be evident.